 When the weather report announces a wind chill factor and sub-zero temperatures, before going outside apply a thin layer of a petrolatum-based product.
 The barrier of protection from this ingredient prevents the skin from becoming vulnerable to the inclement weather.

-It is best to minimize exfoliating services during freezing temperatures, especially an acids with a low pH.
+It is best to minimize aggressive exfoliating services during freezing temperatures, especially an acids with a low pH.
 A low pH and the alcohol used in the formula as a vehicle increases penetration.
 In the case of glycolic, it has the smallest molecular structure of all alpha hydroxy acids.
 The small molecular structure and the alcohol as a vehicle delivers glycolic rapidly into outer layer of the skin.
 This action may cause “crusting” of dry, irritated, winter skin.

 A better approach is to choose a exfoliating that you would use in the evenings.
 A concentrated blend of salicylic, lactic and mandelic acids will sweep away dead skin that dulls the complexion.
 Thes eagents are known to help speed up the skin’s normal renewal process.
 Additional benefits of using these pads are they reduce skin irritation and inflammation.